wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-group-deploy-debug.md

 # Troubleshooting resource group deployments in Azure

 When you encounter a problem during deployment, you need to discover what went wrong.
 Resource Manager provides two ways for you to find out what happened and why it happened.
 You can use deployment commands to retrieve information about particular deployments for a resource group.
 Or, you can use the audit logs to retrieve information about all operations performed on a resource group.
 With this information, you can fix the issue and resume operations in your solution.

 This topic focuses primarily on using deployment commands to troubleshoot deployments.
 For information about using the audit logs to track all operations on your resources, see [Audit operations with Resource Manager](/documentation/articles/resource-group-audit).

 This topic shows how to retrieve troubleshooting information through Azure PowerShell, Azure CLI and REST API.
-For information about using the preview portal to troubleshoot deployments, see [Using the Azure Preview Portal to manage your Azure resources](/documentation/articles/resource-group-portal).
+For information about using the preview portal to troubleshoot deployments, see [Using the Azure <!-- deleted by customization Management --><!-- keep by customization: begin --> Preview <!-- keep by customization: end --> Portal to manage your Azure resources](/documentation/articles/resource-group-portal).

 Solutions to common errors that users encounter are also described in this topic.